Knowledge of the Holocaust in Nazi Germany and German-occupied Europe: Availability of genocidal policies to the German public

 Nazi policies were widely available to the population.
+Berlin Radio broadcast the mass-execution of Jews in Białystok and the burning of synagogues in July 1941.
 Numerous speeches spoken by Hitler in 1942 allude to the destruction of Jews.
 Notably, on 24 February 1942, Hitler's speech celebrating the Nazi Party's foundation alludes to his prophecy of 30 January 1939 in which he foresaw the destruction of European Jews.
-This speech was then reported the following in the Niedersaechsische Tageszeitung.
+This speech was then reported the following day in the Niedersaechsische Tageszeitung.
 Hitler publicly referenced his original 1939 prophecy at least four times in public in the year 1942.
-Historians such as Confino and Koonz argue that Hitler's emphasis on this prophecy during the height of the holocaust meant that it became a shared ideal among the society.
+Historians such as Confino and Koonz argue that Hitler's emphasis on this prophecy during the height of the Holocaust meant that it became a shared ideal among the society.

 From the analysis of primary sources circulating during the Second World War, historian Ian Kershaw deduces that areas of Germany closer to Poland and Russia had more knowledge of the ongoing extermination of Jews, as they were physically closer to the killing areas.
 The names of extermination camps are rarely mentioned in primary sources originating from the Western side of the Reich.
 Comparatively, areas near the east of Europe make references to the camps.
-Particularly, primary sources report the Polish resistance movement comparing the Katyn massacre to Auschwitz concentration camp.
+Particularly, primary sources report the Polish resistance movement comparing the Katyn massacre to the Auschwitz concentration camp.